 How Criminal Defense Attorneys Challenge the Evidence

-We do not have to wait until trial to challenge key evidence used against you.
+A criminal attorney does not have to wait until trial to question legal issues and challenge key evidence used against you.
 If the judge rules in our favor, the evidence will be blocked before the trial begins.

 We may be able to get no jail time, or we may even get the judge to dismiss the case.
 Many criminal cases never go to trial.
 We can discuss this possibility when you meet for your free consultation.